 Advice by an experienced seamstress

-Since I started working as a seamstress, I have adjusted hem length on thousands of garments.
 Dress shortening is one of the most popular requests I get from my clients.
-They usually ask to shorten skirts, pants, and dresses.
-What many people don't realize is that there is a quick way to do it, and the right way to do it.
+In my decades working as a seamstress, I have adjusted hem length on thousands of garments.
+People usually ask to shorten skirts, pants, and dresses.
+What many people don’t realize is that there is a quick way to do it, and the right way to do it.
 The result may look very different on you.

-Most people stand in front of the mirror and make the mark where they want their hem to be.
-They then take their garment to a nearby alteration's shop.
+Most people start by standing in front of the mirror, and making the mark where they want their hem to be.
+They then take their garment to a nearby alteration’s shop.

 Be prepared to one or two big surprises.